 First aid kits, including first aid kits, must be kept available wherever working conditions make this necessary.
 They must be evenly distributed so that they can be reached within a maximum distance of 100 metres or the height of a storey.

-the dressing material must be stored in such a way that it is protected from damaging influences (e.g. contamination, moisture, high temperatures) but is easily accessible at all times.
+The dressing material must be stored in such a way that it is protected from damaging influences (e.g. contamination, moisture, high temperatures) but is easily accessible at all times.
 In a first aid kit, the first aid materials are always protected from splash water and dust.
 The first aid materials must be replenished or replaced after they have been used up, become unusable or expire.
 Completeness and expiry dates should therefore be checked regularly in order to be able to provide comprehensive first aid at all times.
 Non-sterile packaged dressing materials such as rescue blankets and triangular cloths only need to be replenished after use.
 Sterile packaged materials such as compresses and bandages must be replaced by the expiry date at the latest.

 All first aid kits in the WERO online shop comply with DIN 13157 or the large filling for first aid kits DIN 13169.
 However, in addition to the prescribed contents of a first aid kit, there are other potential hazards depending on the industry.